18307612949/mmns/README.md

 1. A client will tell the listener something
 2. A client will ask the listener for some data

-What exactly the client asks for is based on an `unsigned short`.
+What exactly the client asks for is based on an `unsigned char`.
 This is described in, `data.h`.

 ## TODO